taplytics/taplytics-ios-sdk/PUSH.md

 ___

-## 4. Rich Push Notifications (iOS 10+)
+## 4. Rich Push Notifications

 Implementing rich push notification support can help improve user engagement with your push notifications with image content attached.
-Rich push notifications make use of **Notification Service Extension** on iOS 10+ to display images attached to the push notifications.
+Rich push notifications make use of **Notification Service Extension** to display images attached to the push notifications.
 We currently support JPEG and PNG images sent through the Taplytics dashboard or API.

 The max image size that can be uploaded is 10mb.
 Note that images are not downscaled and if an image is sent, the full file size of the crop will be used.